marcaldo/learning/BlazorDatePicker/README.md

 ### This example shows
 - Blazor JavaScript interoperability ([JS interop](https://learn.microsoft.com/en-us/aspnet/core/blazor/javascript-interoperability/))
 - Simple localization for the **flatpickr** object.
+- How to dynamically load a script with jQuery.
 - Blazor component creation and how to pass parameters.
 - How to communicate a Blazor component with a parent object (a page, in this case).